Following the economic turmoil Nigeria is currently going

 to ensure that the Nigerian economy does not collapse

-The loan will be given over one year and will be extended to the states after they have met 22 conditions.
+The loan will be given over one year and will be extended to the

 Read the conditions below: